-As an author, what if I told you that there are places in the world where your core audience gathers to listen to whatever you have to say, and then, purchase your books?
+As an author, what if I told you that there are places in the world where your core audience gathers in large numbers to buy your books?
+They listen to your spiel, ask fun and interesting questions, and even thank you for your time.
 Seems like a pipe dream, perhaps an elaborate prank.
 But at the risk of sounding like a charismatic cult leader, yes, they do exist.
 And I can show you where they are.
 And for a small donation …

-In all seriousness, this isn’t fantasy, but it would help if you write fantasy.
+In all seriousness, this isn’t fantasy, but it actually helps if you write fantasy.
 Science fiction and fantasy writers have a remarkable tool available to them that they should be milking for all its worth.
 I am talking, of course, about comic conventions.

 What, kind sir, is a comic convention?

 Don’t think about it too hard.
 It’s just a place where geeks and nerds gather to indulge in geeky and nerdy things.
-There are celebrity guests, discussion panels, costume contests, and booths full of colorful merchandise.
+There are celebrity guests, discussion panels, costume contests, and booths filled with colorful merchandise.
 That last one is where you come in.

 Which brings us to the million dollar question.
 How much are the booths?
 Rest assured, they are nowhere near a million dollars (unless you attend the massive San Diego Comic Con, but that’s a whole other can of nerds).
 Typically, booths range from $50 to $500, and that’s for the entire weekend.
 You also get free passes to the event, your own table with chairs, and a cool vendor badge to distinguish you from the peons.